 Wild One Review

-We're here at Six Flags America where we're going to be reviewing the parks more classic wooden coaster, Wild One.
+For today's review, we're traveling back in time to when Six Flags America still existed in order to ride Wild One.
 Now this ride goes WAY back.
 It opened at some place called Paragon Park in MA back in 1917.
-Over 100 years before I officailly rode it in its new home.
+Over 100 years before I officailly rode it in its final home.
 But yeah.
-Paragon Park closed down, and Wild One was decided to be saved by Six Flags America, and that's how this coaster is stilling thrilling people 100 years after it was built.
-Yeah, it may not get the same sort of historical clout that other old coasters, such as the Coney Island Cyclone, the Giant Dipper, or if you wanna go international, Rutschebanen get.
+Paragon Park closed down, and Wild One was decided to be saved by Six Flags America, and that's how this coaster is survived thrilling people 100 years after it was built up until Six Flags America itelf closed in 2025.
+Yeah, it may not have gotten the same sort of historical clout that other old coasters, such as the Coney Island Cyclone, the Giant Dipper, or if you wanna go international, Rutschebanen get.
 But it's still a fun ride.
+And since its closure, it got a lot more historical clout and people mourning it.
 All right.
-Let's hop in the trains (this ride uses modern PTC Trains), pull down the lap bars, and we're off!
-We roll through some straight track, around a turn, and begin to climb up the lifthill.
-Looking around from here, we see pretty much all of Six Flags America and get a really nice view of the park.
-But of course, we reach the top, and then head down the first drop.
-It curves a little, so there's a little bit of laterals.
-But for the most part, its just a straight drop.
-And it gives us a decent amount of speed, which is good.
-We then head through an airtime hill.
-Nothing big or special, but there's some airtime.
+We hopped in the trains (this ride used modern PTC Trains), pulled down the lap bars, and off we went!
+We rolled through some straight track, around a turn, and began to climb up the lifthill.
+Looking around from here, we saw pretty much all of Six Flags America and got a really nice view of the park.
+But of course, we reached the top, and then headed down the first drop.
+It curved a little, so there was a little bit of laterals.
+But for the most part, it was just a straight drop.
+And it gave us a decent amount of speed, which is good.
+We then headed through an airtime hill.
+Nothing big or special, but there was some airtime.
 And that's always a good thing.
-Yeah, there's a little bit of jackhammering, but it's no big deal.
-We then rise up into a double up.
-This may look amazing, but sadly, there's no airtime to be had here.
-And we lose all our speed.
-So now we're just crawling around a turnaround.
+Yeah, there was a little bit of jackhammering, but it was no big deal.
+We then rose up into a double up.
+This may have looked amazing (it probably was back when it ran at Paragon Park and ran with buzz bars), but sadly, there was no airtime to be had here.
+And we lost all our speed.
+So now we were just crawling around a turnaround.
 Bummer, but hey.
 It's over 100 years old.
-We then head into a double down.
+We then headed into a double down.
 And yeah.
 Sorry, but no ejector air here.
-Sure, there's a little bit of airtime here.
-But nothing crazy or dramatic.
-Go up a slight hill, go through a slight turn, and then, go through another airtime hill.
+Sure, there was a little bit of airtime here.
+But nothing crazy or dramatic (Again, this probably was crazy originally).
+Went up a slight hill, went through a slight turn, and then, went through another airtime hill.
 Again, not crazy, but still fun.
 Wee!
 Mild Floater Air!
-Rise up again, go under Wild One.
-Eh...this is a kind of weird Out and Back coaster.
+Rose up again, went under Wild One.
+Eh...this was a kind of weird Out and Back coaster.
 Oh well.
-Rise up again, and yeah.
-Lose a lot of speed.
-Go around a couple turns, get a good view of the Go-Kart track before helixing down.
-Rise up again, and into the brake run.
-So that's Wild One.
-While it's clearly far from the best ride ever, it's a fun ride.
-And considering how old it is, it's pretty good.
-And impressive that it's lasted this long.
-Not the best ride ever, but definately worth a ride when visiting Six Flags America.
-BTW, Thank you Six Flags America for keeping this ride alive and well.
+Rose up again, and yeah.
+Lost a lot of speed.
+Went around a couple turns, got a good view of the Go-Kart track before helixing down.
+Rose up again, and into the brake run.
+So that was Wild One.
+While it was clearly far from the best ride ever, it was a fun ride.
+And considering how old it was up until its time of death, it was pretty good.
+And impressive that it lasted as long as it did, living 108 years, which is longer than most people live.
+It wasn't the best ride ever, but definately worth a ride when you visiting Six Flags America.
+A real shame that another historical coaster has officially bitten the dust.

 7/10